Science VsScience

 In this episode, we cover:

-This episode was produced by Wendy Zukerman, with help from Michelle Dang, Meryl Horn, Rose Rimler, and Ekedi Fausther-Keeys.
+This episode was produced by Michelle Dang, with help from Wendy Zukerman, Meryl Horn, Rose Rimler, and Ekedi Fausther-Keeys.
 We’re edited by Blythe Terrell.
-Fact checking by Eva Dasher.
+Fact checking by Marlowe Starling.
 Mix and sound design by Bobby Lord.
-Music written by Emma Munger, So Wiley, Peter Leonard, Bumi Hidaka and Bobby Lord.
-A special thanks to the researchers we reached out to including Professor Rik de Swart, and a big thanks to Joseph Lavelle Wilson and the Zukerman family.
+Music written by Emma Munger, So Wylie, Peter Leonard, Bumi Hidaka and Bobby Lord.
+A special thanks to the researchers we reached out to, including Dr. Imtiaz Desai and Prof. Phil Chilibeck.
+Thanks to Larry Lee and Lee Physical Therapy & Wellness.

 Science Vs is a Spotify Studios Original.
 Listen for free on Spotify or wherever you get your podcasts.
 Follow us and tap the bell for episode notifications.